 - inspection of title

-When a property is already “in escrow”, the buyer and the seller will not receive anything from the escrow company until all the conditions of the purchase agreement are finalized.
+When a property is already “in escrow,” the buyer and the seller will not receive anything from the escrow company until all the purchase agreement conditions are finalized.
 One example is you might agree to purchase an older property on one condition that the building passes a safety inspection.
 Other conditions include repairs and property tax audits.
-Furthermore, the buyer’s earnest money guarantees that the buyer has serious intent and the ability to complete the purchase.
-This earnest money can be forfeited to the seller if the buyer backs out or fails to stay true to their contract.
+Furthermore, the buyer’s earnest money guarantees that the buyer has severe intent and can complete the purchase.
+The seller can forfeit this earnest money if the buyer backs out or fails to stay true to their contract.

 One responsibility of escrow agents is to distribute money to parties other than the buyer and seller.
-These may be commissions to the real estate agent, prepaid mortgage interest to the lender, recording fees to the county office of records, and the escrow agent’s own fees.
-Without having an escrow account, you’ll be held responsible for sending on-time and accurate payments to each and every party involved in the transaction of purchasing a property.
+These may be commissions to the real estate agent, prepaid mortgage interest to the lender, recording fees to the county office of records, and the escrow agent’s fees.
+Without an escrow account, you’ll be held responsible for sending on-time and accurate payments to every party involved in purchasing a property.

 What are the pros of an escrow account?

-First, having an escrow account helps you make sure that you have enough money every month to pay for yearly, lump-sum expenses for your insurance and taxes.
-Second, your mortgage lender usually takes care of paying for your mortgage insurance and property taxes.
-If you don’t have an escrow account, you’ll have to handle those payments yourself.
-However, it is still important to check your statements from your tax authorities and mortgage insurance company to ensure that your bills are paid correctly.
+First, having an escrow account helps you ensure you have enough monthly money to pay for yearly lump-sum expenses for your insurance and taxes.
+Second, your mortgage lender usually pays your insurance and property taxes.
+You’ll have to handle those payments if you don’t have an escrow account.
+However, checking your statements from your tax authorities and mortgage insurance company is still important to ensure your bills are paid correctly.
 Also, obtaining an escrow insurance account may give you peace of mind knowing that you have enough budget for some of your annual expenses of being a homeowner.

 More benefits: